nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Download the latest `sellah.jar` from [here](https://github.com/AY2122S1-CS2103T-T12-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your **Sellah**.
+1. Copy the file to the folder you want to use as the _home directory_ for your **Sellah**.

 1. Double-click the file to start the app.

-1. Alternatively, if you wish to open **Sellah** using command prompt or terminal, key in `java -jar Sellah.jar` and press `enter` to launch the **Sellah** application.
+1. Alternatively, if you wish to open **Sellah** using command prompt or terminal, key in `java -jar sellah.jar` and press `enter` to launch the **Sellah** application.

 1. The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.
 You can use